-The NIDDK Body Weight Planner is a useful cross-check here because it turns that calorie deficit into a realistic timeline based on starting weight, height, sex, age, and activity level rather than a flat rule of thumb.
+The NIDDK Body Weight Planner translates that calorie deficit into a realistic timeline based on starting weight, height, sex, age, and activity level rather than a flat 3,500-kcal-per-pound rule.
+Using it alongside the 3-phase progression below keeps weekly calorie targets aligned with the actual fat-loss rate the CDC considers sustainable.

 Why Home Is Where the Fat Burning Happens: The Adherence Science